dcmb/dcmb2/README.md

 Moving data between development and production
 ----------------------------------------------

-You can easily make changes locally and then move them into production:
+You can easily make changes locally and then move them into production.

+BE CAREFUL.
+These methods wipe out _all_ data in the target and replace it with whatever you load in.

 ```bash
 $ rails server